 When you first head out on your own, insurance isn’t always high up there on your priority list.
 You’ll often look for the cheapest rate; it doesn’t matter what sort of insurance it is.
 Is that the smartest thing to do?

 It depends.
-Educate yourself first and then make a decision based on your checkbook and possessions.
+Educate yourself first, and then make a decision based on your checkbook and possessions.

 When speaking to an agent, it’s so important to be absolutely clear about the kind of policy they’re trying to sell you.
-Remember Replacement Cost will cost a bit more than ACV, so it’s possible that limited coverage of your possessions paired with a complete coverage of your dwelling makes the most sense.
+Remember, Replacement Costs will cost a bit more than ACV, so it’s possible that limited coverage of your possessions paired with complete coverage of your dwelling makes the most sense.
 Others may choose to take Replacement Cost all the way around.
 Take an inventory of your possessions and decide what’s right for you and your budget.
 Whatever policy type you pick, shop around!
 Speak with several agents and/or companies to verify that you’re receiving the best rate.